ocfox/vaultix/doc/option-settings.md

 This generally has no need to manually change, unless you know clearly what you're doing.

-Ed25519 host private ssh key (identity) path that used for decrypting secrets while deploying.
+Host private ssh key (identity) path that used for decrypting secrets while deploying.

 format: